Sailortown (Belfast): Location

 Sailortown is in the Docks area north of Belfast city centre.
 It is bordered by Henry Street, York Street and the Whitla Street dock gate.
 It was adjacent to the old York Road railway station.
 Garmoyle Street serves as Sailortown's main arterial road, and at one time over 5,000 people lived in the small, cobblestoned streets of red-brick terraced houses packed between the docks and York Street.
 Visiting sailors from many European nations (in particular those bordering the Baltic Sea) and from even as far away as India and China added to the resident population, which was mixed Protestant and Catholic.
 People from all over the island of Ireland settled in Sailortown, including many who were left destitute during the Great Famine.
 The late 19th century saw the arrival of many Italian immigrants; this community, known as "Little Italy", was largely based around Little Patrick Street adjacent to the southern end of Sailortown.

 The maritime-themed Sinclair Seamen's Presbyterian Church and St. Joseph's Chapel, a Catholic church, served as the places of worship for the Sailortown populace.
-Sinclair Seamen's church is still standing on Corporation Street as is St Joseph's, built in 1880 on Princes Dock Street.
-St Joseph's, however, is no longer in use, having been closed by the Diocese of Down and Connor in 2001, due to falling attendances and the lack of a local community.
-There is currently a community-led campaign for the renovation of St Joseph's chapel and it is opened on occasion for events.
+Sinclair Seamen's church is still standing on Corporation Street.

+St Joseph's Church, built in 1880 on Princes Dock Street, was closed by the Diocese of Down and Connor in 2001, due to falling attendance.
+The Sailortown Regeneration Group (SRG) obtained a 150-year lease of the church in 2017 and restored the property; it currently rents out the space for events.
+The Belfast City Council's Neighbourhood Regeneration Fund granted funding to SRG to further the building's restoration.

 The Midlands Hotel, adjacent to Sailortown on York Street, was once known as one of Belfast's most prestigious hotels.
 Notable guests included Laurel and Hardy and 1960s singer P. J. Proby.